Maghi

+In Himachal Pradesh, the festival is also known as Maghi Saaji or Magha Ra Saza.
+It is known as Maghi Sangrand or Uttarain (Uttarayana) in Jammu and Sakrat in Haryana.

 In Hinduism

-Makar Sankranti (or Pongal) is celebrated in other parts of Indian subcontinent by Hindus, and is always on the first day of the month of Magha in Bikrami calendar.
-On Maghi, when the sun takes its northern journey on entering the sign of Makara or Capricorn, the Hindus take bath in the Ganges or if that is not possible, in some other river, rivulet, canal or pond.
+Makar Sankranti always falls on the first day of the month of Magha in the Vikram Samvat calendar.
+On Maghi, when the sun takes its northern journey on entering the sign of Makara or Capricorn, the Hindus take bath in the River Ganga or if that is not possible, in some other river, rivulet, canal or pond.
+In the ancient Indian epic Mahabharata, it was on Maghi (Makar Sankranti) that Bhishma attained mukti (liberation) after having heard discourses about the mysteries of life and death since Kartik Purnima during the Mahabharata war.

 It follows the festival of Lohri in north India, particularly popular in the Punjab region.

 Himachal Pradesh

 Maghi is popularly referred to as Magha Ra Saza in some parts of Himachal Pradesh.
-As Magh is the coldest month in the hills when agriculture comes to stand still, this month is dedicated to worship of Agni Devta.
-In villages of Himachal, Lohri night is part of Maghi celebrations and is referred to as Masant.
+As Magh is the coldest month in the hills when agriculture comes to a standstill, this month is dedicated to worship of Agni.
+In the villages of Himachal, Lohri night is part of Maghi celebrations and is referred to as Masant.
 Another ritual associated with Maghi is Madraison Puja when the houses are cleaned and decorated.

 In Sikhism

 For Sikhs it is a community gathering to commemorate martyrdom of forty Sikhs (Chalis Mukte) who once had deserted the tenth and last human Guru of Sikhism, Guru Gobind Singh at Anandpur Sahib, but later rejoined the Guru and died while fighting the Mughal Empire army led by Wazir Khan in 1705.
-Sikhs make a pilgrimage to the site of the war, and take a dip in the sacred water tanks of Muktsar.
+Sikhs make a pilgrimage to the site of the war, and take a holy dip in the sacred water pond of Gurdwara Sri Tootti Ganddi Sahib in Muktsar.